 Graham believes that one of the most important developments that the industry has seen over this time has been the gradual creation of key industry bodies and standards and, by way of illustration, highlights the Institute of Materials Finishing (IMF).
 With over 500 individual members, 150 ‘sustaining’ member companies and a vast pool of knowledge of the industry – its role encompasses the past, present and, most importantly, vital aims and responsibilities in the future.
 Indeed, Graham’s extensive experience has a direct bearing on this scenario via his roles as Secretary General, immediate past President and Fellow of the Institute.

-“It is almost impossible to over-state Graham’s role in our industry over the last five decades or the importance of his background to our own ongoing success,” says Brian Norton, Managing Director at Indestructible Paint, whose own father Doug, proudly points to some 70 years of ongoing involvement in the industry, from his days as the company’s founder to his current role as Chairman.
-“It has always been a dynamic sector with changing customer needs, so adaptation of coating systems has long been central to the industry’s growth over the years.”
+“It is almost impossible to over-state Graham’s role in our industry over the last five decades.
+Or indeed, the importance of his background to our own ongoing success,” says Brian Norton, Managing Director at Indestructible Paint.
+Brian’s father Doug, proudly points to some 70 years of ongoing involvement in the industry.
+From his days as the company’s founder to his current role as Chairman.
+“It has always been a dynamic sector with changing customer needs.
+Therefore adaptation of coating systems has long been central to the industry’s growth over the years.”

 “I can also reflect on many occasions where a sense of humour has perhaps been the most important consideration.
-Maybe, more wisely, such occasions are better left to the memory – particularly if a simple glance at the image from my early days is sufficient to raise a smile.
+Maybe, more wisely, such occasions are better left to the memory.
+Particularly if a simple glance at the image from my early days is sufficient to raise a smile.
 It seems, after all, that some things do change,” concludes Graham.